-FTC Releases Reports on Cigarette and Smokeless Tobacco Sales and Marketing
+FTC Releases Reports on Cigarette and Smokeless Tobacco Sales and Marketing states that in 2022, menthol flavored cigarettes comprised 36 percent of the market among major manufacturers.

 The number of cigarettes that the largest cigarette companies in the United States sold to wholesalers and retailers nationwide decreased from 190.2 billion in 2021 to 173.5 billion in 2022, according to the Federal Trade Commission's most recent Cigarette Report.
+The report also